HossamElwahsh/sprints-automotive/C_Programming/LCS/README.md

 The Longest Consecutive Subsequence(LCS) is a subset of the original array where the numbers are in sorted order, from lowest to highest, and are in consecutive, increasing order.

+## Overview

 Executable in `bin/LCS.exe`

+Application takes in user input of comma separated array of integer numbers enclosed in [], outputs (1: sorted array, 2: LCS)

 ### Project Tree
 ```